Skip to content

 Lobe (Earlobe) Soft tissue 6 – 8 weeks

-Helix / Tragus / Rook Ear cartilage 6 – 12 months
+Helix/Tragus/Rook Ear cartilage 6 – 12 months

 Industrial Ear cartilage (double) 9 – 12 months

-Nostril (Nose Wing) Nasal cartilage 4 – 6 months
+Nostril (Nose wing) Nasal cartilage 4 – 6 months

-Septum Septum 2 – 4 months
+Septum Nasal septum 2 – 4 months

-Tongue Muscle 4 – 6 weeks
+Language Muscle 4 – 6 weeks

-Belly button Skin / Abdominal fold 6 – 12 months
+Navel Skin / Abdominal fold 6 – 12 months

-Eyebrow Skin 3 – 4 months
+Eyebrow Leather 3 – 4 months

 Labret / Medusa Lip 3 – 5 months